santoshsaranyan/global-bnb-data-platform/README.md

 # Global BnB Data Platform
 > ## Note
 > This project is a Work in Progress.
-> Some design choices in this project were made intentionally for learning purposes.

 ## Overview
 The Global BnB Data Platform is a cloud-native data engineering project designed to demonstrate a modern ELT architecture using Apache Airflow, dbt, Google Cloud Storage (GCS), and Snowflake.